 Into the oriole’s empty nest.

 This article was posted on Friday, December 16th, 2005 at 11:40 am and is filed under Christmas, Christmas Poems, Countries & Cultures, English, Holidays Around the World, Kriss Kringle, Kriss Kringle, Languages, Poetry, Thomas Bailey Aldrich, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.